LMKlein/LMKlein.github.io/editing.md

-### Line Edits (beginning at $50USD/hr for US clients; ote that EU clients and US clients without tax-exempt status will be subject to 25% VAT):
+### Line Edits (beginning at $50USD/hr for US clients; note that EU clients and US clients without tax-exempt status will be subject to 25% VAT):

 I offer an eye toward the presentation and organization of content for webpages, articles, and other documents, as well as necessary grammar and syntax fixes.
 I leverage my background in curriculum and instruction to help you identify ways to effectively move your readers through information and draw their eyes where they need to be.